jasonwist/Just_a_Few_Garys/Constitution/Constitution.md

 1. The loser can buy out of their punishment.
 1. The loser must purchase a keg of beer.
 1. The loser must host said keg at a party within reasonable distance of Regina.
+1. The loser must be a Beer Wench and fetch beer for King Gary.

 ## Article VIII.
 Amendments to the Constitution
 ### Section 8.01 Alterations and Additions